How to buy Enphase Energy (ENPH) shares in Australia

-Enphase Energy, Inc is a solar business with stocks listed in the US.
+Enphase Energy Inc is a solar business with stocks listed in the US.
 Enphase Energy shares (ENPH) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$78.14 – an increase of 8.18% over the previous week.
+Its last market close was US$101.02 – an increase of 0.8% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Enphase Energy

 - Search for Enphase Energy.
 Find the share by name or ticker symbol: ENPH.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Enphase Energy.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?